I really love a good sweet and sour pork! This popular Chinese dish is incredibly delicious and the sauce is perfectly balanced.

 - Marinating is a crucial step to keep the pork tender and flavorful throughout.
 The marinade is only 20 minutes, but you can marinate overnight too.

 - I would not recommend baking the pork (I’ve tried, didn’t turn out), but you can try shallow-frying to use less oil.
-Cut the pork into thinner pieces and coat as directed, then add a layer of oil (about ½ inch) and cook on both sides until golden brown and cooked through.
+Cut the pork into thinner pieces and coat as directed, then add a layer of oil (about ½ inch) and cook as directed.

-- Use a neutral oil with a high smoke point, such as vegetable, canola, peanut, or avocado oil.
+- Use a neutral oil with a high smoke point, such as vegetable, canola, or peanut oil.
 Don’t use olive oil.

 I’d love to hear from you!
 If you loved my recipe, please consider leaving a 5-star rating and a comment down below.
 Sign up for my newsletter and follow along on Instagram, Facebook, or Pinterest